 |At-fault accident (damage > $1,000)||$4,487||$2,837|

-Insurance companies rely on a driver's age to outline risk potential, assigning rates accordingly.
-An auto insurance policy is commonly more expensive for beginning and young drivers — due to their inexperience — and more affordable for middle-aged drivers.
-Since every insurance company prices age brackets uniquely, it's smart to shop around and find a great rate.
+Insurers rely on a driver's age to outline potential risk, assigning rates accordingly.
+Insurance is often more expensive for young drivers — due to their inexperience — and relatively affordable for middle-aged drivers.
+Because every auto insurance company evaluates age brackets uniquely, it's worth shopping around and finding the best rate for you.

 As a general rule, teen drivers should choose Safe Auto over Infinity: the former's average annual rates are $8,029 less than the latter's..